ClusterHQ/flocker/docs/kubernetes-integration/manual-install.rst

 Manually Installing Flocker with Kubernetes
 ===========================================

+#. :ref:`Install Flocker <full-installation-with-kubernetes>`.
+   Follow these steps to install Flocker.
+#. :ref:`Configure Flocker <post-installation-configuration-with-kubernetes>`.
+   Follow these steps to configure authentication and your chosen backend.
+   You will also enable the control service and the agent services.
+#. :ref:`Install Kubernetes <manually-install-kubernetes>`.
 #.
-Follow the :ref:`full-installation-with-kubernetes` steps.
-#.
-Follow the :ref:`post-installation-configuration-with-kubernetes` steps, to configure authentication and your chosen backend.
-   These steps also include the enablement of the control service and the agent services.
-#.
-Install :ref:`Kubernetes <manually-install-kubernetes>`.
-#.
-Follow a tutorial to see how to control Flocker via Kubernetes.
+Follow a :ref:`tutorial <link-to-kubernetes-tutorials>` to see how to control Flocker via Kubernetes.

 .. _full-installation-with-kubernetes: